Indigenous business resources

 Understanding and implementing these Acts is core to building new relationships.
 Many of the resources throughout this guide will touch on the Declaration Act and/or UNDRIP, but here are a few highlights:

-Includes an article on the government's Action Plan to implement the Declaration Act (page 14-15): DRIPA Action Plan: Action was needed, but is the plan bold, bureacratic, or both?
+June 2022 issue: Includes an article on the government's Action Plan to implement the Declaration Act (pp 14-15): DRIPA Action Plan: Action was needed, but is the plan bold, bureaucratic, or both?

 Declaration Act homepage